Russell Turner was named 2014 Big West Conference Coach of the

 Under Turner, UCI has won 18 of its last 22 Big West regular-season games and 26 of the past 31 games in the Bren Events Center.

-Turner, who recently completed his fourth season at UCI, led the ‘Eaters to a 16-0 record this season when holding the opposition to under 60 points and a 21-1 mark when the opponents shot less than 40 percent from the field.
+Turner, who is in his fifth season at UCI, led the ‘Eaters to a 16-0 record this season when holding the opposition to under 60 points and a 21-1 mark when the opponents shot less than 40 percent from the field.
 His 2013-14 squad shattered the school record for single-season blocked shots with 224.

 Turner directed UCI to 21 wins in 2012-13, tying the third-best single-season performance in school history, and UCI had 11 Big West victories, the most in 10 years